-Develop Multi-Year Strategies to Reinforce and Build Resilience Capacities program start-up, implementation, close-out and then repeating the same cycle again and again in rapid succession.
+Develop Multi-Year Strategies to Reinforce and Build Resilience Capacities

+Emergency food security programs are, by nature, short-term.
+Because of the fluidity of conflictdriven crises, donors are often reluctant to fund programs longer than one year - if not less.
+The rapid nature of humanitarian response means that teams are under pressure to move quickly, constantly racing through program start-up, implementation, close-out and then repeating the same cycle again and again in rapid succession.
 It is no wonder that common emergency food security program activities are replicated from crisis to crisis, year to year.
-Even as crises become protracted, few changes are seen in program designs.
+Even as crises become protracted, few changes are seen in program design.